 If you’re an experienced Amazon seller, the chances are you monitor your reviews closely.
 You rejoice at every five-star rating and wring your hands at every one star, but one thing that seems to confuse many sellers is the mysterious case of disappearing reviews.

 This can happen from time to time.
 Indeed, a quick search of seller forums shows plenty of sellers why their Amazon reviews have disappeared.

-Well, the answer as to why these reviews are disappearing could be due to a number of reasons.
+The answer as to why these reviews are disappearing could be a number of different factors:

 Why some Amazon Reviews Disappear

 Amazon is very strict about violations of their established community guidelines.
 These terms dictate what is and is not acceptable in a review.

 A product review may be deleted for any one of a number of infractions including:

 - Foul, abusive or obscene language.

 - Pretending to be someone else.

 - Infringement of intellectual property.